 The University of Mount Union has developed the athletic training major to prepare qualified students for careers in athletic training.
 Since 1987, the major has met the National Athletic Trainer's Association Professional Education Committee (NATAPEC) standards as an Approved Undergraduate Athletic Training Program.
 In 1998, it earned accreditation through the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
-In July 2006, the accreditation process changed to the Commission on Accreditation of Athletic Training Education (CAATE) in which the UMU ATP was fully accredited.
+In July 2006, the accreditation process changed to the CAATE in which the UMU ATP was fully accredited.
 The UMU ATP is currently accredited under a 10-year accreditation through the year 2020.
-As of February 19, 2016, the UMU Athletic Training Program was placed on probation by CAATE due to non-compliance to Standard 11.
+As of February 19, 2016, the UMU ATP was placed on probation by the CAATE due to non-compliance to Standard 11.